Monopole and instanton effects in QCD: The prediction of the number of zero modes

 \section{The prediction of the number of zero modes $N_{Z}^{Pre}$}

-We analytically calculate the number of zero modes $N_{Z}^{Pre}$ using the prediction $N_{I}^{Pre}$~(\ref{eq:inst_dens_2}).
-Here, we use the notation in Ref.~\cite{DiGH3}.
+We analytically calculate the number of zero modes $N_{Z}^{Pre}$ using the result of $N_{I}$~(\ref{eq:inst_dens_2}).
+Here, we use the notation in reference~\cite{DiGH3}.
 The topological charge of the normal configurations is given by $\delta$, and the total number of instantons and anti-instantons is $N$ in the expressions below.

 For $m_{c} = 5$,

 For $m_{c} = 6$,